-Door chimes, sometimes called door bells, are a convenient way of having notification that someone is at one of your doors.
-Sometimes having someone knocking doesn't alert you to visitors, but having a centrally locted door chime to alert you can have its benefits.
+Door chimes, sometimes called doorbells, are a convenient way of having a notification that someone is at one of your doors.
+Sometimes having someone knocking doesn't alert you to visitors, but having a centrally located door chime to alert you can have its benefits.
 With a simple push of a button at the front or back door, you'll be notified that someone is waiting to enter your home via the door.
-Once the button is pushed, the chime or bell rings at a centrally located box that holds the... chime/bell ringer.
+Once the button is pushed, the chime or bell rings at a centrally located box that holds... the chime/bell ringer.
 Door chimes have distinctive chimes for each door button.
 The front and back door rings are different so that you can distinguish between the doors.Continue to 2 of 8 below.

 02 of 08

 Door Chime Installation Preparation

 Before beginning any electrical project, always turn off the power at the source.
 This may be a fuse or circuit breaker at your service entrance point, better known as your electrical panel.
 All electrical work must be done in accordance with local and/or National Electrical Code standards as applicable.

 Check your door chime box to see what is included and what you have to purchase in addition to the chime to make it functional.
 It is likely that you'll need additional parts and wiring... unless the door chime comes as a complete kit.Continue to 3 of 8 below.